marchage/EncryptedAlbum/README.md

 SecretVault is a native macOS and iOS app for securely hiding photos and videos using strong, modern encryption.

 # Hopefully not pretend greenfield
-I am not keeping things compatible with previous implementations.
-When that starts happening I will remove this line.
+This project does not maintain compatibility with previous implementations.
+When that starts happening this line will be removed.

 ## Features

 - **End-to-end encryption** – AES-256-GCM via CryptoKit; media and metadata are encrypted at rest.
 - **Biometric unlock** – Touch ID / Face ID with an auto-generated strong password stored in Keychain.
-- **Manual password option** – Use your own password instead of biometrics if you prefer.
+- **Manual password option** – Use a custom password instead of biometrics.
 - **Hide & restore** – Import from the Photos library, hide items, and restore them later when needed.
 - **Video support** – Encrypt, decrypt and play videos directly in the app.
 - **Search & organize** – Search by filename or album and use simple vault albums for grouping.